spacecubics/www/content/products/scobc_a1.en.md

 		subtitle="",
 		slogan=""
 	) %}
-	User Manual | This is the specification docuement of SC-OBC Module A1.
+	Product Manual | This is the specification docuement of SC-OBC Module A1.
 It describes communication systems, circuit configurations, and more. | https://spacecubics.github.io/sc-docs/scobc-a1-product-manual/latest/product_manual_en.html
 	Zephyr Info Page | This is the dedicated SC-OBC Module A1 page on the Zephyr Project site. | https://docs.zephyrproject.org/latest/boards/sc/scobc_a1/doc/index.html
 	GitHub | For other technical information, please refer to the following. | https://github.com/spacecubics
 	{% end %}